What personal information do we collect from the people that visit our blog, website or app?

 When do we collect information?

-We collect information from you when you register on our site, place an order, subscribe to a newsletter, Open a Support Ticket or enter information on our site.
+We collect information from you when you register on our site, place an order, subscribe to a newsletter, email us or enter information on our site.

 How do we use your information?